 How To Arrange Dendrobium Nobile

-If you are using orchids for decoration purposes, then it becomes essential that you know how to cut and arrange it properly.
+If you are using orchids for decoration purposes, then it becomes essential that you know how to cut and arrange them properly.

 When cutting, wait until many flowers are open.
 That said, you can include buds in arrangements; several stems of orchids with different colors add variety.